 Monarch Watch at Hackberry Flat Center

-Celebrate the incredible migration of the monarch butterfly with a visit to the Hackberry Flat Center for an exciting week’s worth of activities during their Monarch Watch.
+Celebrate the incredible migration of the monarch butterfly during Hackberry Flat Center's Monarch Butterfly Watch.

-A Wildlife Conservation Passport is not necessary for this activity, but participants are encouraged to call ahead to check the migration progress and bring a collapsible chair and light jacket for comfort.
+A Wildlife Conservation Passport is not necessary for this event, but participants are encouraged to call ahead to check the migration progress and bring a collapsible chair and light jacket for comfort for the evening activities.

 Hackberry Flat Wildlife Management Area offers over 7,000 acres of wildlife recreational opportunities.
 This legendary wetland features a vast mosaic of habitats for prairie waterfowl, shorebirds and other wetland-dependent birds.
 Upland areas of native sunflowers, mesquite stands and cultivated fields have all come together to create a favorite dove-hunting destination in the state.

-Nearly 500 monarchs were tagged during the 2016 event, with three of those tags being reported nearly 1,200 miles away at the El Rosario Sanctuary in Michoacán Mexico.
+500 monarchs were tagged during the 2018 event, with five of those tags being reported nearly 1,200 miles away at two over-wintering sites in Mexico.